rolandsmeenk/ModernApps/README.md

 ModernForum

-  - Its built using TypeScript where possible (bits that arnt are the thirdparty libraries i consume)
+  - Its built using TypeScript where possible (bits that arnt are the third-party libraries i consume)
   - It will look/feel like Outlook.com
   - Functionality will be based around delivering a "Forums" like site
   - Needs: